Arizona Court Records

 How Do I Access Arizona Criminal Court Records in Person?

 Individuals looking to inspect or make copies of the criminal court record should make an oral or written request to the clerk of the court’s office where the case was heard.
 Requesters should also include adequate information that will help in identifying the records.
-The clerk will immediately provide the records as long as the case information was sufficient, and the requested documents are within close range.
+Custodians are more likely to provide records with shorter processing times if the case information was sufficient, and the requested documents are within close range.

 How to Find Arizona Criminal Court Records Online?

-Individuals who do not want to visit the court’s facility can obtain Arizona criminal court records via the court’s official electronic access platform.
+Individuals who do not want to visit the court’s facility may be able to obtain Arizona criminal court records via the court’s official electronic access platform.
 For instance, the Superior court maintains an eAccess portal for records.
 However, not all courts have electronic records.
 If records are unavailable online, interested parties will need to request the file in person or writing.

 Third party sites are not government sponsored websites, and record availability may differ from official channels.